PORTALSURFER/HexToolsRenoise/README.md

 2. In Renoise, open the `Tools` menu and choose `HexTools > ...`.

 For more details about developing Renoise tools, see the [official API documentation](https://renoise.github.io/xrnx/API/index.htm).

+## Mentions

+- [esaruoho/paketti](https://github.com/esaruoho/paketti): A great collection of Renoise tools and a source of inspiration for this project.